 They are located in practically every system of the body, including the central nervous, immune, circulatory, digestive, reproductive, respiratory, endocrine, lymphatic and muscular system.

-Besides the cells that express cannabinoid receptors, the ECS also includes internal compounds that influence these receptors.
+Apart from the cells that have cannabinoid receptors, the ECS also includes internal compounds that influence these receptors.

 They are called endocannabinoids, and they’re structurally very similar to cannabinoids found in cannabis.

 Both the endocannabinoids and cannabinoids from cannabis trigger specific responses from each cell that they influence.
-That response depends on several important factors.
+Whether the response will have a positive or negative impact on our organism depends on several important factors.

-In order to comprehend how a single cell in our body reacts to these molecules, we first need to understand the purpose of this system.
+In order to comprehend how a single cell reacts to these molecules, we first need to understand the purpose of ECS.